remscodes/drino/README.md

 ### Instance

-Instance can be created to embded common configuration to all requests produced from this instance.
+Instance can be created to embde common configuration to all requests produced from this instance.

 ```ts
 import drino from 'drino';